What puts our program in the Top 5 nationally? Business partnerships. That means hands-on opportunities – and jobs.

 UW System Schools

-The terms of the Leadership & Org Studies agreement are limited to students who complete an associates of applied science degree and are admitted to the Organizational Studies emphasis of the Leadership and Organizational Studies at UW O. Students must have a cumulative GPA of 2.5 or higher.
+The terms of the B.S in Leadership & Org Studies agreement are limited to students who complete selective A.A.S or A.A.A. degrees and are admitted to the Organizational Studies emphasis at UW-Oshkosh.
+Students must have a cumulative GPA of 2.5 or higher

-Madison College students with an associate of applied science in this program who transfer to UW-Platteville will transfer in with articulated general education transfer credit, 12 credits of 1000T Industrial Studies credits, and 15 credits of 3000T Industrial Studies credits.
-The 27 credits of Industrial Studies electives will be applied to the Industrial Technology Management (ITM) major.
-Students will then complete the baccalaureate degree requirements at UW-Platteville including all remaining general education requirements and major requirements.
+Students with an AAS transfer in with articulated general education transfer credit, 12 credits of 1000T Industrial Studies credits, and 15 credits of 3000T Industrial Studies credits.
+27 credits of Industrial Studies electives can apply to the ITM.

 Wisconsin Private Schools